-The term ‘charismatic’ is thrown around rather lightly these days, but in the Church’s theology, it has a rather specific meaning, derived from Saint Paul’s letters: A ‘charism’, from the Greek word for ‘grace’, is a gift freely given by God to a soul, by which others may be led to holiness.
+Charismatic has had a bad time of it in the Church, invoking images of liturgical guitars, drums, emotional crescendos, and bizarre glossolalia, but in the Church’s theology, it has a rather specific meaning, derived from Saint Paul’s letters: A ‘charism’ is a gratia gratis data, from the Greek word for ‘grace’, is a gift freely given by God to a soul, by which others may be led to holiness.

 Saint John Bosco, who died on this day in 1888, is one of the most ‘charismatic’ of saints, endowed with many gifts, which he offered to God in a long and varied life, and in so doing offering us one of the most exemplary and endearing models of the priesthood, similar in some ways to Saint John Vianney, who died three decades earlier in 1859.
 Both men dedicated their lives in an heroic way to the ministry of alter Christus, Vianney to the parish and confessional, and Bosco, to the education and formation of boys.

 John Bosco grew up in dire poverty in northern Italy, but by the grace of God, his own determination and some human help, he made his way through school and to priestly ordination.
 Realizing that he had been given his gift freely, he chose to give freely.
-Seeing, even living through, the dire needs of myriad of young boys around him, he set up a school and training centre for them, for otherwise they were left more or less to a feral life, with all the moral and spiritual degradation that entailed.
+He himself had lived through the dire poverty of the myriad of abandoned and semi-feral young boys around him, with all the moral and spiritual degradation that entailed.
+Hence, he determined to do something, so at his own initiative, against all the ‘wisdom of this world’, against innumerable hardships and setbacks, he set up a school and training centre for them, keeping it going through his own courage, charisma and the grace of the good God.

-Giovanni was gifted and charismatic: Strong and athletic, he learned to juggle and do acrobatics, so to raise money to put himself through school, and dedicated himself like a dervish to his studies when he finally made it into the seminary.
-Like the future Karol Wojtyla, he was handsome and intelligent, noble of brow and square of jaw.
+And he was just the man to do so: Gifted beyond the norm, strong and athletic, he had learned to juggle and do acrobatics as a child, so to raise money to put himself through school, and dedicated himself like a dervish to his studies when he finally made it into the seminary.
+Like the future Karol Wojtyla, he was also handsome and intelligent, noble of brow and square of jaw.
 He forewent the attraction of and to the fairer sex, giving up any thoughts of marriage to focus on the higher things, moved by the plight of the young people crowding around the slums and prisons of Turin.
-Like Wojtyla and Vianney, his life was almost entirely self-gift, a generous sacrifice to God, the fruit of which is evident through the world to this day.
-The ‘Bosco’ method, emphasizing gentle example and correction, transformed how children were taught.
+Like Wojtyla and Vianney, his life was almost entirely self-gift, a generous sacrifice to God, caring not a whit what the world thought, the fruit of which is evident through the world to this day.
+The Bosco method, emphasizing gentle example and correction, transformed how children were taught, and his centres were open to all and sundry.
 The Order he founded, the Salesians, inspired by and under the patronage of the 16th century bishop Saint Francis de Sales, still runs hundreds of schools and apostolates across the globe, with 17,000 members and over 2000 houses.

 Saint John Bosco, ora pro nobis!